Bosnian and Herzegovinan art

-Art of Bosnia and Herzegovina refers to artistic objects created by the inhabitants of Bosnia and Herzegovina from prehistory to present times.
+The art of Bosnia and Herzegovina includes artistic objects created by the inhabitants of Bosnia and Herzegovina from prehistory to present times.

 Ancient heritage

 Prehistory

 Bosnia and Herzegovina hosts the oldest monument of the Paleolithic age in southeastern Europe, engravings in Badanj cave near Stolac in Herzegovina.
 The most famous engraving is the Horse attacked by arrows, preserved in fragments dated around 14000 - 12000 B.C.

 During the time when Neolithic and Copper cultures were starting to appear, Mediterranean Panonian cultures began to mix.
 Herzegovina was highly influenced by the impresso ceramics from the Western Mediterranean, as seen in Green Cave near Mostar, Čairi near Stolac, Lisičići near Konjic and Peć Mlini near Grude.

 In the upper regions of the Bosna river and the Northeastern parts of Bosnia (Obre I near Kakanj) the local culture was influenced by Adriatic cultures in the South and the Starčević culture in the Northeast.
 Original expressions of that culture are ceramic pots on four legs, called Rhyton.
 They are also found in the Danilo culture on the Croatian coast.

 Because of these influences, Kakanj culture is considered part of a wide circle of Neolithic tribes that followed a cult of life force (from northern Italy, Dalmatia and Epirus to Aegean).
-Butmir Culture near Sarajevo is distinctive with fine glazed ceramics and miscellaneous geometrical decorations, often spirals.
+Butmir culture near Sarajevo is distinctive with fine glazed ceramics and miscellaneous geometrical decorations, often spirals.

 From the 7th century BC onwards, bronze was replaced by iron, and only jewelry and art objects were still made out of bronze.
 The bronze culture of the Illyrians, an ethnic group with a distinct art form, started to organize itself in what is today Croatia, Serbia, Bosnia and Herzegovina.
 Different Illyrian tribes, under the influence of Halstat cultures from the North, formed original regional centers.
 With the notable exception of Pod near Bugojno in the upper valley of the Vrbas River, nothing is known of their settlements.
 In eastern Bosnia in the cemeteries of Belotić and Bela Crkva, the rites of inhumation and cremation are attested, with skeletons in stone cists and cremations in urns.
 Metal implements appear here side by side with stone implements.
 Most of the remains belong to the Middle Bronze Age.

 A very important role played their death cult, evidence of which is seen in their careful burials and burial ceremonies.
 Japodian tribes (found around Bihać) produced heavy, oversized necklaces out of yellow, blue or white glass paste, large bronze fibulas, as well as spiral bracelets, diadems and helmets out of bronze foils.

 In the 4th century BC, the first Celts arrived in the region, bringing with them the technique of the pottery wheel, new types of fibulas and different bronze and iron belts.
 However, their influence on Bosnia and Herzegovina's art is negligible.